snyk-labs/snyk-cicd-integration-examples/AzurePipelineDecorator/README.md

 # Azure Pipleline CI/CD Examples using Decorators

-Azure pipeline decorators let you add steps at the beginning and at the end of every job.
+Azure Pipeline decorators let you add steps at the beginning and at the end of every job.

 Note : Decorators in this repo work only with Azure DevOps